insidetrust/statistically-likely-usernames/README.md

 `head -n 10000 sorted-letter-dot-surname-lowercase.txt | tr "\." "_" > usernames.txt`

-Altertatively; if the username is jwilliams , but truncated to 7 characters:
+Altertatively; if the username would be jwilliams , but is always truncated to 7 characters, such as `jwillia`:

 `head -n 10000 sorted-letter-dot-surname-lowercase.txt | tr -d "." | cut -c1-7 | awk '!x[$0]++' > usernames.txt`